 DECIDE YOUR SEMINAR — PUT THE SCHOLARSHIP DEADLINE ON YOUR CALENDAR

-PLEN has a September deadline, November deadline, and February deadline.
+PLEN has different deadlines depending on the seminar you are interested in.
 Mark these dates on your calendar, and make sure your evaluator and financial aid office is also aware of the date they should send in your application materials.
 Sometimes the scholarship deadlines get extended so make sure you check the PLEN website for deadline updates.

 1. 1-2 Letters of Recommendation